 How do I provide testimony during the Corona Virus Pandemic?

 All persons wishing to present their views on these subjects may call the Planning Commission Office at 703-324-2865, or register online at https://www.fairfaxcounty.gov/planningcommission/speaker no later than 3:00 p.m. the day of the meeting, to be placed on the Speakers List.
-Starting with the September 16, 2020 meeting, testimony may be provided in-person, by telephone, or by pre-recorded YouTube video.
+Testimony may be provided in-person, by telephone, or by pre-recorded YouTube video.
 Videos need to be submitted no later than 9 a.m. the day prior to the Planning Commission meeting.
 In addition, written testimony and other submissions will be received at 12000 Government Center Parkway, Suite 552, Fairfax, 22035 and Plancom@fairfaxcounty.gov.

 To learn more about ways to provide your testimony, including how to submit a video testimony, please view Ways to Provide Public Hearing Testimony.